natecraddock/ziglua/docs.md

 ### `lua_error` and `luaL_error`

-Because `error` is a reserved word in Zig, these functions have been renamed to `raiseError` and `raiseErrorAux` respectively.
+Because `error` is a reserved word in Zig, these functions have been renamed to `raiseError` and `raiseErrorStr` respectively.

 ### `string` vs `lstring`